kaajjaak/PMEDesktopLegacy/README.md

 # Productivity Made Easy

-A desktop program usage tracker that stores its data on a online API in order to work cross platform.
+A Desktop Application usage tracker that stores its data using online API connected to a MySQL database in order to work cross platform.

 ## Information